Wakeley baronets

 The Wakeley Baronetcy, of Liss in the County of Southampton, is a title in the Baronetage of the United Kingdom.
 It was created on 30 June 1952 for Cecil Wakeley, 1st Baronet, KBE, CB (5 May 1892 – 5 June 1979), President of the Royal College of Surgeons.
 He married Elizabeth Muriel Nicholson-Smith.
 Their eldest son, John Wakeley (1926–2012), who married June Leney, daughter of Donald Frank Leney, became second baronet in 1979.
 The title is now held by their eldest son, Sir Nicholas Wakeley, 3rd baronet, married to Sarah Ann Robinson.
 Sarah Ann Robinson is the daughter of Air Vice Marshal Brian Lewis Robinson.
-She was Cheldon House.

 John Wakeley's daughter is the fashion designer Amanda Wakeley.